See the latest laser jammer test.

 One irritation with both the Escort and BEL jammer transceivers is their use of wires long enough to fit a Greyhound bus and large-diameter, tapered grommets to protect them as they pass through the firewall and rear bodywork.
 Install these units in a mid-sized car and you'll have enough extra yards of wire left over to make several bucks' profit at a metal recycling yard.

-Not keen on drilling two 1/2-inch holes in the firewall and a third near the rear license plate, we resorted to cutting off the big grommets, cutting the wires to length and using butt connectors to get everything linked together again.
+Not keen on drilling two 1/2-inch holes in the firewall and a third near the rear license plate, I resorted to cutting off the big grommets, cutting the wires to length and using butt connectors to get everything linked together again.
 It took forever.
 A better solution: install a weatherproof DIN connector along the wires on the exterior side, forget the mondo-size grommets and let the installer thread them through existing openings alongside the car's wiring loom.

 Bottom line: The Escort ZR3 turned in nearly identical scores